kevinxu48/DATA-410-Project-5/index.md

 In this project, we will apply and compare the different regularization techniques including Ridge, LASSO, Elastic Net, SCAD, and Square Root Lasso.

 ## Creating our own sklearn compliant functions for Square Root Lasso and SCAD

 ## Square Root Lasso

+## Simulating the Data
+Now we will simulate some data to estimate the ground truth.
 ## References